The castle facade as seen from Murthly gardens

 Weddings, Filming and other Events at Murthly Castle

-We are fully booked for July and August 2025, but are taking bookings for all other months.
+We're fully booked for July and August 2025, and June 2026, but are still taking bookings for all other months.
 We offer a bespoke service and the Estate provides a magical setting that's completely private.
 In 2024 we hosted weddings, a major film production, corporate events and dinners, a concert, and private hire events.

 Wildlife

-In January we are starting to see quite snowdrops, a few woodcock, and plenty of roe deer, fallow deer and red squirrels.
+In April we are starting to see quite a few bluebells alongside the daffodils, and the spring chorus is getting loud!
+We expect the ospreys to return to their nests within the next couple of weeks.
+We're also seeing plenty of roe deer, fallow deer and red squirrels.